mafifafm/pxt-microbit/docs/test/courses/csintro/coordinates/activity.md

 * Smile animation - A short exercise in plotting and toggling LEDs to create a simple animation.
 * Random Patterns generator - A short exercise using a loop to generate random LED patterns and then checking the status of a specific LED.
-* Brightness - A short exercise in using the brightness settings for the micro:bit LEDs.
+* Brightness - A short exercise in using the brightness settings for the Ragga LEDs.

 ## Coding activity 1: Smile animation

 A short exercise in plotting and toggling LEDs to create a simple animation.
-Although you can use the 'show leds' block for images and animation, there is another way to tell the micro:bit what LEDs to turn on and off using coordinates.
+Although you can use the 'show leds' block for images and animation, there is another way to tell the Ragga what LEDs to turn on and off using coordinates.

 ### Create a smiling and non-smiling face with 'show leds' blocks